Early Years funding for 3 and 4 year olds

 Places are provided by a variety of childcare providers in the maintained, private, voluntary and independent sectors including childminders.

-No, your provider should not charge you for any of your entitlement hours.
+Your provider should not charge you for any of your entitlement hours.

 The fees that would normally be charged by your early years provider for these hours must be removed from your invoice.

-Your provider may charge you for additional services such as snacks or specific activities, or extra childcare that is additional to the early years entitlement funding place.
+Your provider may charge you for additional services such as snacks or specific activities, or extra childcare that is additional to the early years entitlement place.

 You cannot be charged administration fees if your child is only accessing the early education entitlement.